|

 bike went fast and revved way higher than it was supposed to, somewhere

-around 14,000rpm.
-My first ride on it, to test it, I was flat out going
+My first ride on it, to test it; I was flat out (Well

 down Overdown Rd.
 (I think it was) which came to a "T" intersection at the